 Hall Garth is a striking barn conversion that blends traditional and characterful elements with classy modern design.
 The views over the surrounding open countryside are just wonderful, too!
 It's a delightful Cumbrian cottage that makes the most of its excellent location!

 Hall Garth sleeps 6 guests and no pets.
-Prices start at £285 for a short break.

 The Old Stables, Outhgill